How to Grease Garage Door - A Simple Step-by-Step Guide

 Step-by-Step Guide to Lubricating How to Grease Garage Door

 Use a special grease made for garage doors.
-Put it on the hinges, rollers, and springs.
-This grease lasts a long time and works well.
+Spray or wipe it on the hinges, rollers, and springs.
+This kind of lube sticks around and works super well.

-Put plenty of grease on the inside of the rollers.
-This makes the door quieter and smoother.
+Focus on the insides of the rollers.
+A good amount of grease here makes the door a lot quieter and much smoother.

-Lubricate the lock, armbar, and the top of the rail too.
-2
+Remember the lock, armbar, and the top of the rail.
+A quick spray or dab will help these parts, too.

-Open and close the door a few times after lubing it.
-This spreads the grease all around.
+Gently open and close the garage door a few times.
+This spreads the grease evenly and checks that everything is working.

 Troubleshooting Common Garage Door Issues